comit-network/RFCs/RFC-001-BAM.md

 ###### Headers

 `Headers` are supposed to be used by an application protocol defined on top of `BAM`.
-Application protocols can be described by defining `REQUEST` types and with them, the semantics of certain headers of a `REQUEST`.
+Application protocols can be described by defining `REQUEST` types and, with them, the semantics of certain headers of a `REQUEST`.

 In addition, headers also encode compatibility information.
 Each header is available in two variants: